lvl-up/page_magic/README.md

 ### Interacting with elements
 Elements are defined with an id which is the name of the method you will use to reference it.
-In the above example, the textfields and button were defined with the id's, `:search_field` and `:search_button`.
+In the above example, the text field was defined with the ide `:search_field`.

-After visiting a page with a PageMagic session, you can access all of the elements of that page through the session itself.
+After visiting a page you are will get a `Session` object.
+Elements can be accessed through the session itself.

 ```ruby
 page.search_field.set 'page_magic'
 ```

 #### Multple Results
 Where an element has been scoped to return multple results, these will be returned in an array.
-These elements can be defined using all of the same features as described in this readme.
 ```ruby
 class ResultsPage
   include PageMagic